OWASP/owasp-mastg/Document/0x04b-Mobile-App-Security-Testing.md

 While some static code analysis tools do encapsulate a deep knowledge of the underlying rules and semantics required to perform analysis of mobile apps, they can produce a high number of false positives, particularly if the tool is not configured properly for the target environment.
 The results must therefore always be reviewed by a security professional.

-A full list of tools for static analysis can be found in the chapter "Testing tools".
+A list of static analysis tools can be found in the chapter "Testing tools".

 #### Manual Code Analysis